-As the only Arab nation member of the Group of Twenty (also known as the G-20), an international forum for the governments of 20 major economies, and a founding member of several major international organisations, including the United Nations (UN) and OPEC, Saudi Arabia plays an important role in the global economy and international trade and diplomatic relations.
+As the only Arab nation member of the G-20, an international forum for the governments of 20 major economies, and a founding member of several major international organisations, including the United Nations (UN) and OPEC, Saudi Arabia plays an important role in the global economy and international trade and diplomatic relations.
 Furthermore, as a founding member of the GCC, the Muslim World League, the Organisation of Islamic Cooperation (the OIC) and the Islamic Development Bank (each of which is headquartered in Saudi Arabia) as well as the Arab League, Saudi Arabia has also assumed a leadership position among both Arab countries and the broader Muslim world.
-As the world's largest oil producer (accounting for 13.9 per cent. of the world's total oil production) and the world's largest oil exporter (accounting for 16.9 per cent. of the world's total oil exports by volume) in the year ended 31 December 2016, according to OPEC's 2017 Annual Statistical Bulletin, Saudi Arabia occupies a central position in OPEC and the world oil markets.
+As the world's second largest oil producer (accounting for 13.3 per cent. of the world's total oil production) and the world's largest oil exporter (accounting for 15.6 per cent. of the world's total oil exports by volume) in the year ended 31 December 2017, according to OPEC's 2018 Annual Statistical Bulletin, Saudi Arabia occupies a central position in OPEC and the world oil markets.